dericcain/react-tiny-fab/README.md

 This package is only one JS file and it is tested pretty good.
 Make sure that none of the tests are breaking if changes are made.
 Also, if you add new functionality and it *warrants* testing, please add tests.
 If you need help with this, I will gladly help.

+## Issues
+If you find an issue, head over to the [Issues](https://github.com/dericgw/react-tiny-fab/issues) section and let me know about it.
+If you want to be super cool, you can submit a PR that fixes the issue.

 ## License (MIT)
 [Check it out here.](./LICENSE.md)